CSPC-BSCS-3B/CSEC_322_FINAL_PROJECT/V2_README.md

 ## h.
 Penetration Testing Report: Summary of Vulnerabilities Identified, Exploitation Steps, and Recommendations

+We used Burp Suite, a professional web vulnerability testing tool that includes essential features such as Proxy, Repeater, Intruder, and Decoder, which allowed us to intercept, modify, and analyze HTTP requests.
+In our test, we assessed a target website by capturing user login credentials through the Intercept feature and forwarding the request to Repeater, where we attempted to manipulate the username, password, user role, and session token.
+Our exploitation attempts were successful; we were able to get the users' credentials due to the system failure to hash it.
+Aside from that, we also made penetration test using developer tool in web and below are some of the results:

 ### 1. Password Security Vulnerabilities

 **Vulnerability**: Weak password requirements and validation